abi2055/abi2055.github.io/README.md

 # abi2055.github.io

 This is my personal portfolio website built with **React + Vite** and hosted on **GitHub Pages**.
-The site is meant to showcase my projects and resumes.
-I did it for fun.
+The site is meant to showcase my projects and resume.
+I did it for fun and I like space (thats why its the theme).

 ## Tech Stack
 - **React + Vite** for fast development and bundling